Get Answers to These FAQs We Hear the Most

 Contact a South Carolina DUI Accident Lawyer

 If you or your loved one have been seriously hurt by a drunk driver, you have our deepest sympathies.
 At the Law Office of Kenneth E. Berger, we work hard to help our community by representing those who have been injured in accidents caused by negligence or recklessness, and we are here to help you and your family when you need legal support.
-Reach out to us by phone, use our contact form to send an email, or click the live chat box on this page to set up a free consultation with us and see how we can help your family begin the recovery process today.
+Call us today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.

 In the field of law, certain time limits dictate how long a legal action can be brought against someone.
 This is known as a “statute of limitations” and is a part of the legal system in every state, including South Carolina.
 The rules change from state to state, as the legislature in each state determines what the rules are.